 Set up a monitor to identify any rogue SQL statements to your database.
 A tool that uses behavioral analysis and/or machine learning can help detect indicators of compromise (IoC) to your website.

-Consider setting up a web application firewall to filter malicious requests to your website.
+Consider setting up a website firewall to filter malicious requests to your website and server.
 These can be particularly useful to provide protection against new vulnerabilities before patches are made available.

 Get Help with SQL Injection Attacks